 playful yet calming

-stylish enough to blend with the rest ofthe home decor
+stylish enough to blend with the rest of the home decor

 And here’s the best part: you don’t need a huge space or huge budget to make it work.